ikechukwukalu/dynamicdatabaseconfig/README.md

 #### `Dynamic.database.config` Middleware

 This middleware fetches database configurations from the `database_configurations` table within the primary migration database.
 It utilises a unique `$ref` variable.
-It's recommended that the unique `$ref` variable should be human readable so that it would be easy to run the console commands for migration shipped with this package.
+It's recommended that the unique `$ref` variable should be human readable so that it would be easy to run the package's console commands for running migrations.

 - Model file